atoffano/entity-norm/README.md

 You can specify a certain method to us (e.g. BioSyn or Lightweight) by using the `--method` argument.

 `--score` allows to choose which evaluating functions to calculate accuracy with.
 Multiple functions can be used at once.
-Individual characteristics are as follow:
+Arguments are as follow:
-- BioSyn : BioSyn's scoring function.
+- `BioSyn` : BioSyn's scoring function.
 Very lenient towards mentions normalized by multiple concepts.
-- Lightweight : Lightweight's scoring function.
+- `Lightweight` : Lightweight's scoring function.
 Strict towards mentions normalized by multiple concepts.
-- Ref : A custom made scoring function that takes into account the inherent difficulty of multiple concept          normalization while not being too lenient.
+- `Ref` : A custom made scoring function that takes into account the inherent difficulty of multiple concept          normalization while not being too lenient.

 `--evalset` handles whether the model should be tested on the `test` set or `dev` set and subsequently whether training should be done on training set or train+dev set.